 If you accidentally miss a Benadryl dose, you have two options: 1.
 Give it to your cat as soon as you remember, or 2.
 Skip it completely and then continue with the scheduled dosing.
 Regardless of what you decide, do not double up on the next dose.

 Giving your cat too much Benadryl can have severe consequences and may result in an antihistamine overdose.
 A cat with an overdose requires urgent veterinary help and is likely to exhibit the following signs and symptoms:

 Benadryl is a fast-acting medication with long-lasting effects.
 It kicks in within 30 minutes of administration and lasts between 8 and 12 hours.
 This is useful when using Benadryl on an as-needed basis.

 Like all active ingredients, diphenhydramine may interact with certain medications.
 The known Benadryl drug interactions include:

 - Tricyclic antidepressants (amitriptyline)

-- CNS depressants (sedatives, anesthetics, and pain meds)
+- Central nervous system depressants (sedatives, anesthetics, and pain meds)